 Your website’s loading speed affects more than just user experience.
 It feeds directly into how search engines rank your pages and whether visitors stay long enough to become customers.
 Google PageSpeed Insights gives you a free, structured way to measure that performance and understand where your site is falling short.

-This post covers what the tool measures, why the score matters, and the most effective steps you can take to improve it.
+This post covers what the tool measures, why the score matters, and the most effective steps you can take to improve it, including the part your hosting plays.

 What Google PageSpeed Insights actually measures